 Democrats recently released a proposal to raise more than $2 billion in revenue through new and increased taxes.
 Titled, “Public Priorities and Progressive Revenues Plan” the proposal includes two funding mechanisms: a state capital gains tax (income tax) and a corporate payroll tax, a tax on the employer based on the wages paid to employees.

-Other funding mechanisms proposed by Democrat legislators and candidates include an ‘unconstitutional’ income tax, gas tax, low carbon fuel tax, road usage charge (per mile tax), ‘regressive’ business and occupation tax (B&O) increases, and more.
+Funding mechanisms proposed by Democrat legislators and candidates include an ‘unconstitutional’ income tax, gas tax, low carbon fuel tax, road usage charge (RUC), ‘regressive’ business and occupation tax (B&O) increases, and more.

 Over the past two years, the Governor and his legislative Democrats placed almost $10 billion worth of tax burden on working families and businesses; despite unprecedented revenue from existing sources.
 Now, they are coming back for more at the expense of working families and small businesses trying to recover.
 The state budget today is 19% larger than the budget approved in 2017.

 As your State Representative, my priority is reducing spending, implementing efficiencies, and eliminating regulatory burdens so that our economy and community can grow while protecting the most vulnerable in the community.
 Our State can’t tax its way through a recovery or to prosperity.

 I support investing in programs that truly make a difference in our community and incentivizing private business expansion and job creation through tax and regulatory reforms.
 Families and Businesses want to get back to work without the State being an obstacle.Peter Abbarno, Candidate for State House of Representatives in the 20th Legislative District.